RenataAbikeyeva/epp_project/src/documentation/final.rst

 Visualization of optimization
 ************************************

-Thanks to @janosg and the team at Estimagic for providing the code for this part of the project!
+Thanks to Janos Gabler (@janosg) and the team at Estimagic for code for this part of the project!
 This generates interactive plots highlighting how different optimizers fared with the four benchmark (criterion) functions.